 Quality Control and Analysis of Data

-Under the Section 8 Management Assessment Program (SEMAP), HUD requires the HACC to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure NSPIRE standard compliance [24 CFR, Part 985].
+Under the HCVManagement Assessment Program (SEMAP), HUD requires the HACC to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure NSPIRE standard compliance [24 CFR, Part 985].
 HACC shall routinely exceed the number and percentage of quality control monitoring actions required by HUD by reviewing every staff member’s work to regularly check for completeness, accuracy and compliance with both HUD’s program regulations and guidance and this Administrative Plan.

 HACC will use the results reported in any Independent Public Accountant (IPA) or HUD monitoring reports to identify potential program abuses as well as to assess the effectiveness of the HACC’s error detection and abuse prevention efforts.
 In addition, HACC will use this information to design and target training designed to prevent future errors.